 We have a public portion at the beginning of our meetings for all items not on the agenda.
 If you wish to speak about something on the agenda, you are welcome to do so when that item is discussed.

 Agendas and minutes are posted at the main City website.
 If you would like to see agendas or minutes earlier than the official posting, check our Google Group, because they are always listed there first.
 You can also check the Group for discussions about cancelled or rescheduled meetings.
-You may also request to receive agendas and minutes by email (contact the Conservation Agent).
+You may also request to receive agendas and minutes by email (contact the Natural Resource Manager).

 Left to Right: Sheri Dutkanicz, Bill Dyer, Jim Tate, Joe Welsh, Tom Harbinson, and Teresa Gallagher.
-Not shown: Jim Goodman and Ed McCreery.
+Not shown: Ed McCreery and Pat Gajdosik.

 The Conservation Commission is composed of seven volunteers appointed by the Mayor whose mission is to preserve and maintain the natural resources found throughout Shelton, including forest and farmland, lakes and streams, scenic vistas and historic features.
 The Commission works towards a balance between economic growth of the community and preservation of Open Space.
 The City employs one part-time Conservation Agent to assist the Commission.